fwallenius/bq-usage-visualizer/README.md

 ### Pre-conditions

 * Create a new project or select an existing one.
-* Grab the project’s ID and number from the Developer Console:
+* Grab the Project ID and Project number from the Developer Console:
 ![Grab project ID and number](https://raw.githubusercontent.com/fwallenius/bq-usage-visualizer/master/images/project_id.png)

 * Fire up a bash session and store them in two variables: